 Why Do Turtles Sleep With Their Heads Out?

 You may occasionally see a turtle sleeping with their head and other limbs out of their shell.
-This can occur both in captivity and in the wild, though people usually see this behavior in captivity more often.
+This can occur both under human care and in the wild, though people usually see this behavior more often when keeping a turtle as a pet.
 There are more opportunities to observe sleeping turtles, after all.

 When a turtle leaves their limbs out to sleep, it usually isn’t anything to be concerned about.
 Typically, they are trying to warm up.
 There is no way for them to absorb any heat while inside their shell.
 Therefore, they may leave their limbs out.